lifeitech/math-stack-analysis/README.md

 # Math Stack Exchange Data Analysis

 Repository for the Business Analytics course project.
 I analyzed the [Mathematics Stack Exchange](https://math.stackexchange.com/) website data.
 I built a logistic regression model to predict user reputations based on their answer and question data.
-The report (in pdf) can be found [here](report.pdf).
+The report can be found [here](report.pdf).

 ### Data